dsackr/esp32-4848/README.md

 - A configurable Home Assistant package that builds and maintains the panel UI over MQTT.
 - Helpers for device name and theme selection.
 - Built‑in MQTT Discovery for the three onboard relays (auto‑published on HA start and when the node changes).
+ - Optional UI configuration (no YAML edits) to define up to 6 tiles.

 ## Prerequisites